O.J. Simpson ‘Innocent’ Verdict Came 21 Years Ago Today

 Simpson’s celebrity status and the lengthy televised trial riveted national attention on the so-called “Trial of the Century”.
 The verdict drew a record TV audience share of 91% of all TV’s in use at that time with 107.7 million people (57% of the population at that time) watching.

-In September 2007, Simpson was arrested in in Las Vegas and charged with numerous felonies, including armed robbery and kidnapping.
+Then in September of 2007, Simpson was arrested in Las Vegas and charged with numerous felonies, including armed robbery and kidnapping.
 In 2008, he was found guilty and sentenced to thirty-three years’ imprisonment, with a minimum of nine years without parole.
 He is serving his sentence at the Lovelock Correctional Center in Lovelock, Nevada.